jescalan/accord/readme.md

 ### Why should you care?

 There are two other libraries out there that already do this same thing, [consolidate.js](https://github.com/visionmedia/consolidate.js) and [transformers](https://github.com/ForbesLindesay/transformers).
 After looking over and using both of them, I decided to make this one anyway mainly because of **maintenance**.
 When creating an interface to many different languages, all of which are constantly changing, you need to be on top of maintenance, testing, and releases.
-Transformers is not well maintained or tested, which rules it out.
-Conslidate.js is a little better, but the maintenance at this point is mostly accepting pull requests from people who have changes, rather than actively keeping on top of it.
-TJ has a lot to do, I understand.
+We haven't found either of the two libraries above to be actively maintained or well-tested enough.

 Compiling many different languages is a central component of [roots](http://roots.cx), and it needs a clean, well-managed, and tightly maintained and tested library that adapts to each supported language's interface.
 We (the maintainers of roots) are not comfortable forking and/or making pull requests into a library that we cannot feel 100% confident in, and so far we have not been able to find one that we are yet.
 So this is accord, a javascript templating interface you can feel confident in.